Strengthening the resilience of supply chains

 Personnel bottlenecks increase pressure on strained supply chains

 In addition, staff shortages in both industries are impacting the reliability of delivery times.
 There is a shortage of ground staff to handle air cargo, aircraft crews, and delivery vehicle personnel.
-Staff strikes at carriers such as Deutsche Post and dockworkers add to the pressure on global supply chains and lead to increased prices for all transportation services.
+Staff strikes at carriers and dockworkers add to the pressure on global supply chains and lead to increased prices for all transportation services.

 Supply chains, a global stress test